-In the realm of contract law, the concept of commercial impracticability emerges as a crucial doctrine that addresses unforeseen circumstances impacting performance obligations.
-This legal principle, primarily articulated in the Uniform Commercial Code (UCC) and various common law jurisdictions, recognizes that a party may be excused from its contractual duties when an unexpected event fundamentally alters the nature of performance, rendering it excessively burdensome or commercially impractical.
+In contract law, commercial impracticability addresses unforeseen circumstances that affect performance obligations.
+This legal principle, articulated in the Uniform Commercial Code (UCC) and various common law jurisdictions, recognizes that a party may be excused from its contractual duties when an unexpected event fundamentally alters the nature of performance, rendering it excessively burdensome or commercially impractical.

 Commercial impracticability is characterized by three critical elements: the occurrence of an unforeseen event, the substantial increase in cost or difficulty of performance, and the absence of fault on the part of the party seeking relief.
 These elements underscore the doctrine’s function as a risk management tool, allowing parties to navigate unpredictable threats to contractual fulfillment.
 By acknowledging that certain risks cannot be anticipated or mitigated through standard business practices, commercial impracticability facilitates a more equitable allocation of responsibilities when external factors disrupt expected outcomes.